Geaht/DER/README.md

 This software was tested with MATLAB (R2018a) on Linux, Windows and MacOS X

 ------------------------------------------------------------------------------------------
-The DER algorithm is written in MATLAB2018a.
+The DER algorithm was written in MATLAB2018a.
 To run the code the following MATLAB packages are required:

 * Statistics and Machine Learning Toolbox
 * Wavelet Toolbox